SHABANA-M111/SHABANA-M111/README.md

 ## Hi there 👋, I'm Shabana!

 ### 💻 About Me:
--  I’m a BTech graduate (2023) transitioning from Mechanical engineering to software development.
+- I’m a BTech graduate (2023) transitioning from Mechanical Engineering to Software Development.
--  I’m passionate about **animation, web development, and storytelling**.
+-I’m passionate about animation, web development, and storytelling.
--  I’m currently **building an animation website** to speed up animation creation.
+-I’m currently building an animation website to speed up animation creation.
+-I’m also developing a project to store ChatGPT’s memory, so I can install it in a robot in the future. 🤖✨

 ### 🛠 Skills:
 -  **Languages:** Python, JavaScript, HTML, CSS